yunlintang/DSC180B-Blog/index.md

 title: "COVID-19 Sentiment Analysis on Social Media"
 ---

+## COVID-19 Sentiment Analysis on Social Media

-Data Science capstone project, DSC180AB B02
+Data Science Capstone Project - DSC180AB B02

 Developed by Yunlin Tang, Jiawei Zheng, Zhou Li

 ---

-# Introduction
+### Introduction

 Covid-19 changed everyone, from the way we interact, to how we work, and our methods of communication, especially through social media.
 During this pandemic period, social media becomes a huge and important part of people’s daily lives.
 It provides mobile users a convenient way to connect to each other around the world and acquire updated and trending information about the topic of covid-19.
 Besides, people can also express their thoughts and feelings toward certain topics by posting on social media.
 Throughout the studying of this quarter, we noticed that there are numbers of posts in our Twitter dataset that are related to the topic of covid-19 having some strong emotions and sentiments.
 In the meantime, a previous study[1] has shown that more people are experiencing negative emotions such as anxiety and panic under this pandemic period.
 Therefore, we are interested in analyzing the posts that are related to the topic of covid-19 on social media and investigating the emotions of the results implied in these posts will lead to.